Brar21/TypeScript-Learning/README.md

 # TypeScript-Learning

+By definition, “TypeScript is JavaScript for application-scale development.”

 TypeScript is a free and open source programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
 It is designed for the development of large applications and transpiles to JavaScript

 # Is TypeSript is same as JavaScript?